keane-dylan-yennoto/recommender-challenge/README.md

-The project contains the following files:
+The original project contains the following files (some files are witheld due to the course policy):

 1.  `training.txt`: Training data consisting of $u$ $i$ $r_{ui}$